 Importantly, it will also strengthen the overall AML/CFT system.
 It will make it harder for criminals to move cash anonymously using high value goods.
 Reporting by high value dealers will provide valuable information and help make it easier to detect crime.

 When you deal in any of these expensive goods and accept or make a cash payment (or a series of ‘related transactions’) of $15,000 or more, you would need to:

 If a customer’s activity is suspicious, you may decide to file a suspicious activity report with the FIU.
 For high value dealers, this is optional.
 For more information on reporting to the FIU, see the information about rules for businesses that deal in high value goods at:

-But if you do, for information about potential ways to reduce compliance costs, see:
+If you do have AML/CFT responsibilities, for information about potential ways to reduce compliance costs, see:

-It’s proposed that the Department of Internal Affairs will supervise high value dealers, as well as other sectors that Phase 2 of the Act will apply to.
+The Department of Internal Affairs will supervise high value dealers, as well as other businesses that Phase 2 of the Act applies to.
 It will help you comply with the law and enforce it when needed.
 For more information see:

 This page was last updated: